 “Good,” I say with a smile and proceed to feed her from the platters of finger foods that the chef staff has prepared.
-The conversation for the rest of the night was pretty light.
-Butterfly and I fed each other from the trays all evening and Gail commented that she has absolutely never seen me this way before.
+The conversation for the rest of the night is pretty light.
+Butterfly and I feed each other from the trays all evening and Gail comments that she absolutely never saw me this way before.

 “Well, I don’t think I could argue with you there, Mrs. Taylor.
 I’m a bit moonstruck,” I say, smiling at my Butterfly, who smiles back at me while gently touching my face.

 “It’s good to see you happy,” Gail adds.
-When I look up at her, she is holding Jason’s hand and smiling at me.
+When I look up at her, she’s holding Jason’s hand and smiling at me.

 “Are you just about done?”
 I ask Butterfly as I pack the last of my toiletries into my duffel bag.

 “Yep, that’ll do it for me,” she says, zipping her dress bag shut.
 “I’m all set except for tomorrow’s clothes and what I’m wearing.
 How about you?”

 “Same here,” I say, sitting on the bed and pulling out my laptop.
 “So why don’t we map out where we might want to go shopping tomorrow, make the best use of our time?”

 “Oh, that’s a wonderful idea,” she says climbing onto the bed next to me as we search the shops in St. Maarten.

 “Did you have any idea what you might have been looking for, or did you just want to go around and see what caught your eye?”
 I ask